eddmann/eddmann.github.io/_posts/2014/2014-04-01-the-y-fixed-point-combinator-in-php.md

 }
 ```

-We can use the example of the Fibonacci sequence again, to this time make use of the closure bound implementation.
+We can use the example of the Fibonacci sequence again, to this time make use of the closure-bound implementation.

 ```php
 $fibonacci = Yish(function($n)